 The Southern Education Leadership Initiative (SELI) provides young leaders with hands-on experience supporting organizations working to create school systems that give Black and Brown children access to the educational opportunity they deserve.
-This year over 200 students applied for this competitive fellowship, with 20 stellar candidates rising to the top of the pool.
-The 2019 cohort of exceptional young leaders represent 18 schools across the South, including 5 Historically Black Colleges and Universities.
-For eight weeks this summer, these SELI fellows will work in nonprofits, state agencies, school districts, and universities on issues of education-equity.
+In 2019, over 200 students applied for this competitive fellowship, with 20 stellar candidates rising to the top of the pool.
+The 2019 Cohort of exceptional young leaders represent 18 schools across the South, including 5 Historically Black Colleges and Universities.
+During their fellowship, these SELI fellows will work in nonprofits, state agencies, school districts, and universities on issues of education equity.
 They will learn about the South’s most pressing education issues and grow as change agents for social justice.

 SELI Placement: Gwinnett County Public Schools